N5 road (Belgium)

-The N5 is a road in Belgium connecting the small ring in Brussels and Philippeville via Charleroi (commonly named Route de Philippeville till the ring of Charleroi).
+The N5 is a road in Belgium connecting the small ring in Brussels and Philippeville via Charleroi (commonly named Route de Philippeville as far as the ring of Charleroi).

 This road could be one of the deadliest of the country.
 This is not only due to the traffic density and the old fashioned road safety features, but also because many country roads are joining onto a high speed lane, namely the tractors harvesting sugar beet.